Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 When trying to find out why your car doesn't want to start, keep in mind these possibilities.

-- Battery.
-If the engine cranks slowly, you may be dealing with a discharged battery, loose or corroded battery terminals or starting system wires
+If the engine cranks slowly, you may be dealing with a discharged battery, loose or corroded battery terminals, or starting system wires

-- The car's security system may have made an error that disabled the fuel or ignition system, or the chip in the key may have failed.
+Many modern vehicles come equipped with an engine immobilizer as an anti-theft security system.
+The car's security system may have made an error that disabled the fuel or ignition system or the chip in the key may have failed.
 To troubleshoot a built-in security system, consult your car owner's manual or consult with the shop that installed your alarm system.

 - Select an easy-to-reach spark plug and unplug the spark plug wire, or coil wire, or coil on plug (COP).